joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5802219/2024/09/29/blue-jackets-cole-owen-sillinger/

 **Broncos’ Tyler Badie stretchered off sideline vs. Jets**\
-`Badie was officially listed as questionable with a back injury, according to a Broncos official.`\
+`Badie was originally listed as questionable to with a back injury, but then the team deemed Badie as out for the remainder of the game.`\
 https://nytimes.com/athletic/5803233/2024/09/29/tyler-badie-injury-broncos-jets/

 **CMU QB coach resigns, school declines comment on Stalions case**\